Worldwide Disney Resort Complex Rankings

 Despite having three hotels, Hong Kong Disneyland does not feel like a destination resort.
 The intimate atmosphere of the park amplifies this, and makes it feel a lot like Disneyland in Anaheim would have pre-2001.

-Someday, we expect that to change.
+We hope that changes someday.
 Hong Kong Disneyland is masterplanned in a way that will allow it to grow into a fully-fledged resort, and already some trappings of this are visible today in the walkways and streets.
 With neither a second gate or entertainment district on the horizon for a long time, we don’t expect that to change anytime soon.

 4. Disneyland Paris